 This is a 0.9-mile segment of critically eroded beach on the central Gulf shore of Sanibel Island at Gulf Pines subdivision.
-Concurrently with the Sanibel Restoration Project in 1996, but under a separate contract with the dredging contractor, the City of Sanibel constructed a restoration project along the Gulf Pines (R129-R133) segment of the island placing 229,000 cy of sand from an offshore borrow area.
-A permit was issued in 2019 by the Department to conduct dune and berm projects between R129.5 to R136.
+Concurrent with the Sanibel Restoration Project in 1996, but under a separate contract with the dredging contractor, the City of Sanibel constructed a restoration project along the Gulf Pines (R129-R133) segment of the island, placing 229,000 cy of sand from an offshore borrow area.
+A 15-year permit was issued in 2019 by the Department to conduct dune and berm projects between R129.5 to R136.

-Strategy: Monitor.
+Strategy: Conduct dune restoration and monitor.

-This subregion contains the governmental entities of Charlotte County, Lee County, Captiva Erosion Prevention District, City of Sanibel, West Coast Inland Navigation District, and USACE, all of which participate with the Department as sponsors of beach management projects.
+This subregion contains the governmental entities of Charlotte County, Lee County, Captiva Erosion Prevention District, City of Sanibel, West Coast Inland Navigation District, and the USACE, all of which participate with the Department as sponsors of beach management projects.
 The island of Cayo Costa and a number of properties on Gasparilla and North Captiva Island are managed by the Division of Recreation and Parks.
 Project cost estimates and schedules may be found in the Beach Management Funding Assistance Program - Long Range Budget Plan.